Riley-Py/UWaterloo-Work/MSE 261/Introduction.md

 	- *Economic*: Time value of money calculation, residual value estimation, tax implication assessment, total cost of ownership modeling
 #### Example #2: GameStop - Reddit vs. Wall Street
 - GameStop was in a decline due to shifting from physical media to digital distribution/online services
-- A subreddit called *r/wallstreetbets* identified the stock as being very shorted, so they created a *short squeeze* (where the stock got pumped up so that the investors who were betting on )
+- A subreddit called *r/wallstreetbets* identified the stock as being very shorted, so they created a *short squeeze* (where the stock got pumped up so that the investors who were betting on the company failing lost a bunch of money)
+	- Stock went from $17 to $483 in a few days before coming back down
+-

 #mse261